EimantasPetraitis/mandelbrot-set/README.md

 ![A 2048x2048 rendering of the Mandelbrot set](https://github.com/EimantasPetraitis/mandelbrot-set/blob/main/Mandelbrot%20Set%202048x2048.png?raw=true)

-Note that the method used is unoptimized and rather slow (take a look at [https://github.com/EimantasPetraitis/mandelbrot-shader](this GPU-based implementation) for something faster).
+Note that the method used is unoptimized and rather slow (take a look at [this GPU-based implementation](https://github.com/EimantasPetraitis/mandelbrot-shader) for something faster).
 On a 9th Gen Intel Core i7, images took the following times to generate:

 |Image dimensions   |Number of iterations   |Generation time
 |-------------------|-----------------------|---------------